 Forming a legal entity

-There are four main legal structures available for lawyers looking to start their own law firms, which determine your share of liability and how you will be taxed.
+There are four main legal structures available for lawyers looking to start their own law firms:

-- Sole proprietorship: This is the simplest option if you’re a solopreneur and makes you liable for all business obligations.
+1. Sole proprietorship: This is the simplest option if you’re a solopreneur.
+However, this structure makes you liable for all business obligations.

-- Corporation: This structure is available for both solopreneurs and two or more lawyers looking to form a law firm.
-A corporation is a unique legal entity that is given limited liability and owned by shareholders.
+2. Corporation: This structure is available for both solopreneurs and two or more lawyers looking to form a law firm.
+A corporation is a unique legal entity that is given limited personal liability and owned by shareholders.

-- Partnership: This structure is the most common for two or more lawyers who choose to start a law firm together.
+3. Partnership: This structure is the most common for two or more lawyers who choose to start a law firm together.
 In a partnership, the formation costs are low.
-Both parties share profits and equal liability for each other’s actions.
+Both parties share profits—and equal liability for each other’s actions.

-- Limited Liability Company: This structure is similar to a corporation in terms of liability, where members are protected from personal liability for the acts and debts of the company.
+4. Limited liability company (LLC): This structure is similar to a corporation in terms of liability, where members are protected from personal liability for the acts and debts of the company.
 But, members are treated differently when it comes to taxes.
-Members can also opt to be taxed as a partnership).
+(Members can also opt to be taxed as a partnership).

 Before deciding your legal structure, be sure to check your jurisdiction guidelines as they may have additional requirements.
 For example, only certain states allow one shareholder to form a corporation while others require two or more stakeholders.